westonea252/KillerHomeLab/HybridIdentity-ADFSwithSQL-WAP-ADConnect/README.md

 - SQLHost.
 Name of SQL Host (Example:  KHL-SQL-01)
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
 - WindowsServerLicenseType.
-Choose Windows Server License Type (Example:  Windows_Server or None)
+Choose Windows Seer License Type (Example:  Windows_Server or None)
 - AzureADConnectDownloadUrl.
 Download location for Azure AD Connect.
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
 - Sub DNS Domain.
 OPTIONALLY, enter a valid DNS Sub Domain.
 (Example:  sub1. or sub1.sub2.
 This entry must end with a DOT )